NikitaP2001/hep-score-energy/README.md

 registry, or filesystem directory, which conform to the HEP Workloads' output JSON schema, are potentially usable.
 Both Singularity and Docker are supported for container execution.
-By default, if no configuration is passed to HEPscore, the "HEPscore20POC" benchmark is run.
+By default, if no configuration is passed to HEPscore, the "HEPscoreBeta" benchmark is run.

-## HEPscore20POC Benchmark
+## HEPscoreBeta Benchmark

-HEPscore20POC is a benchmark based on containerized HEP workloads that the HEPiX Benchmarking Working Group is targeting to eventually replace HEPSPEC06 as the standard HEPiX/WLCG benchmark.
+HEPscoreBeta is a benchmark based on containerized HEP workloads that the HEPiX Benchmarking Working Group is targeting to eventually replace HEPSPEC06 as the standard HEPiX/WLCG benchmark.
 It is currently in a proof of concept development state, and consists of the following workloads